brnsampson/optional/README.md

 #### Cons

 - Generic over `any`, so things like equality can't be supported
-- I don't know if using an internal array is any more efficient than a boolean to represent Some/None
+- I don't know if using an internal array is any more efficient than a boolean or pointer to represent Some/None
 - The Marshaling/Unmarshaling uses the zero values to represent None instead of `null`, removing much of the benefit there
 - Methods like `String()` uses Sprintf, which uses reflection.
 There is poor performance, then there is reflection performance.